nodejscn/node-api-cn/n-api/working_with_javascript_functions.md

-N-API provides a set of APIs that allow JavaScript code to call back into native code.
-N-API APIs that support calling back into native code take in a callback functions represented by the `napi_callback` type.
+Node-API provides a set of APIs that allow JavaScript code to call back into native code.
+Node-APIs that support calling back into native code take in a callback functions represented by the `napi_callback` type.
 When the JavaScript VM calls back to native code, the `napi_callback` function provided is invoked.
 The APIs